 The business is majority-owned by its employees, and all staff are encouraged to invest in it.
 We view this positively, as it means the managers and staff share a long-term view and it aligns their interests, and that of the business as a whole, with investors.

-The managers consider environmental, social and governance (ESG) factors as part of their investment process and adopt a clean trade approach which means they avoid companies that support oppressive regimes.
 Amati fund managers and analysts actively engage with the companies they invest in, although their approach to engagement is not as well defined as some of their peers.
+The team uses all votes, and a quarterly voting record is published on their website, although there is little in the way of rationale.

 The fund’s long-term performance record has been strong with the fund significantly outperforming its benchmark since Paul Jordan became manager of the fund.
-Over the last five years, it’s returned 67.43%* vs 50.30% for the IA UK Smaller Companies sector average.
-Our analysis suggests this is the result of strong stock selection, especially in the healthcare and technology sectors.
+Our analysis suggests this is the result of strong stock selection.
+Over the last five years to the end of February 2023 though, it’s returned 13.38%* vs 14.03% for the IA UK Smaller Companies sector average.
 Remember past performance doesn’t indicate future returns.

 |Annual percentage growth|